josephg/egwalker-paper/reg-text.typ

 To determine the worst-case complexity of replaying an event graph with $n$ events, note that each event is applied exactly once, and before each event we can at most retreat or advance each prior event once.
 The overall worst-case complexity of the algorithm is therefore $O(n^2 log n)$; however, this case is unlikely to occur in realistic collaborative text editing scenarios.

+== Storing the event graph <storage>

+The event graph can be stored on disk in a very compact way by using a few compression tricks that take advantage of the ways that people typically write text documents: namely, they tend to insert or delete consecutive sequences of characters, and less frequently hit backspace or move the cursor to a new location.
+Eg-walker's event graph storage format is inspired by the Automerge CRDT library @automerge-storage @automerge-columnar, which in turn uses ideas from column-oriented databases @Abadi2013 @Stonebraker2005.

+We topologically sort the events in the graph; different replicas may sort the set differently, but locally to one replica we can identify an event by its index in this sorted order.
+Then we store different properties of events in separate byte sequences called _columns_, which are then combined into one file with a simple header.
+The columns are:

+- _Event type, start position, and run length._ For example, "the first 23 events are insertions at consecutive indexes starting from index 0, the next 10 events are deletions at consecutive indexes starting from index 7," and so on.
+We encode this using a variable-length binary encoding of integers, which represents small numbers in one byte, larger numbers in two bytes, etc.
+- _Inserted content._ An insertion event contains exactly one character (a Unicode scalar value), and a deletion does not.
+We can simply concatenate the UTF-8 encoding of the characters for insertion events in the same order as they appear in the first column.
+- _Parents._ By default we assume that every event has exactly one parent, namely its predecessor in the topological sort.
+Any events for which this is not true are listed explicitly, for example: "the first event has zero parents; the 153rd event has two parents, namely events numbers 31 and 152;" and so on.
+- _Event IDs._ Each event is uniquely identified by a pair of a replica ID and a per-replica sequence number.
+This column stores runs of event IDs, for example: "the first 1085 events are from replica $A$, starting with sequence number 0; the next 595 events are from replica $B$, starting with sequence number 0;" and so on.

+We send the same data format over the network when replicating the entire event graph.
+When sending a subset of events over the network (e.g., a single event during real-time collaboration), references to parent events outside of that subset need to be encoded using the $(italic("replicaID"), italic("seqNo"))$ event IDs, but otherwise a similar encoding can be used.

 // Hints for writing systems papers https://irenezhang.net/blog/2021/06/05/hints.html